Rent Escalation Review: What Will You Actually Pay Over Time?

 Escalation Mechanism Identification

-We identify exactly how your lease allows rent to increase — fixed percentage, CPI-linked, market rate, or hybrid structures — and explain what each means in practice.
+We identify exactly how your lease allows rent to increase — fixed percentage, CPI-linked, market rate reset, or step rent structure — and explain what each mechanism means in practice, including which party bears the risk of market volatility in each structure.

-We calculate your maximum possible rent at each year of the lease term based on the escalation mechanism, so you can model your total occupancy cost over time.
+We calculate your maximum possible rent at each year of the lease term based on the escalation mechanism, so you can model your total occupancy cost over the full lease duration.
+For CPI-linked leases, we use historical CPI data and stress-test against high-inflation scenarios.

 Cap and Floor Analysis